enxilin/workforce-allocation/README.md

 Employee-Task(colored by project).png is per employee : sequence of tasks color coded by project (label with skill), shows total # of projects, total working time

+---Folder #of task+work hour

+the maximize function is maximize(10*total_number_of_assignments-0.1*total_work).

+you can compare the plot with the Employee-Task(colored by project).png in demo folder. you can see by the color that each employee involve in more projects.

+---Folder # of task+study variability/

+the maximize function is maximize(10*total_number_of_assignments-total_study_varibility)

+you can compare the plot with the Employee-Task(colored by project).png in demo folder. you can see by the color that each employee involve in less projects.